aequos-solutions/modern-data-visualizer/docs/basic/extensibility/introduction.md

 The solution uses the concept of **'extensibility libraries'**.
 Basically, these are [SharePoint Framework library components](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/library-component-tutorial) you put in the global or site collection app catalog that will be loaded automatically by Web Parts to enhance the experience and options (ex: new data source with new options, custom layout, etc.).
 Simple as that!

-> As a demonstration of capabilities, all builtin data sources, layouts, web components or suggestions providers are built using **the same exact interfaces and methods** that are publically available.
-We took no shortcuts or cheats whatsoever here so you could theorically get the same output!
+> As a demonstration of capabilities, all builtin data sources, layouts, web components or suggestions providers are built using **the same exact interfaces and methods** that are publically available in the [`@aequos/extensibility`](https://www.npmjs.com/package/@aequos/extensibility) npm package.
+We took no shortcuts or cheats whatsoever in our code so you could theorically get the same output!

 > All documentation procedures for extensions are based on the demo extensibility library available in the GitHub repository that you can use as reference.